 Psychologists have a lengthy academic training and know the latest research and statistics.
 In Alberta, the profession of psychology is governed by the College of Alberta Psychologists which falls under the Health Professions Act.
 Psychologists may use short term approaches like cognitive behaviour therapy (CBT) or solution focused therapy which are often really useful.
 Sometimes, these treatments 'barely touch the sides' when it comes to more ingrained problems.
 For this reason, many psychologists choose to train further in different forms of psychotherapy.

 - Psychotherapy is seen as both a craft and a science and is based on the belief that we become who we are in relation to others (namely our primary attachment figures).
 Of note is that 75 percent of ALL human knowledge is attained by the age of five years.
 Hence psychotherapy takes aim at the underlying or deeper level of core beliefs that individuals hold about themselves, life, and relationships.
 In other words, the client's map of the world.
 Of note is that core beliefs are stored deeply in the brain in areas not accessible by 'talk therapy'.
 Changing these can transform function on a 'global' level.
-With this in mind, Rea relies predominantly on the new, 'power therapies': EMDR (Eye Movement and Desensitization Reprocessing) and Brainspotting.
+With this in mind, Rea relies predominantly on the new, 'power therapies': EMDR (Eye Movement and Desensitization Reprocessing), Brainspotting, and CRM (Comprehensive Resource Model).
 These treatments effectively access areas of the brain holding the root of dysfunctional thoughts, emotions, and behaviours by targeting both implicit and explicit memories at a neurobiological and cellular level.
-EMDR and Brainspotting incorporate the best of traditional therapies including: psychodynamic, cognitive behavioral, interpersonal, experiential, and body-centered therapies.
+EMDR, Brainspotting and CRM incorporate the best of traditional therapies including: psychodynamic, cognitive behavioral, interpersonal, experiential, and body-centered therapies.
 Alternative energy healing practices that may be dovetailed into these approaches include: Advanced Integrative Therapy (AIT), Reiki, EFT (Emotional Freedom Technique) and Tapas Accupressure Technique.
 Rea is a certified Reiki Master practitioner.

 - Counselling on the other hand, takes more of a surface approach to helping individuals to deal with the vicissitudes of life,stress, and daily hassles.
 Counselling involves fully listening to what people have to say, providing support and strategies, and helping with problem solving.